liaodzns/comp350/A3/Q3d.md

 gepp output: 1.000000e+00
 gepp output: 1.000000e+00
 gepp output: 1.000000e+00
-Relative error for GENP: 5.392603e-15
+Relative error for GENP: 1.833669e-04
-Relative error for GEPP: 3.386875e-15
+Relative error for GEPP: 1.394267e-09
-Error bound (epsilon * cond(A)): 8.009033e-14
+Error bound (epsilon * cond(A)): 6.993755e-07
 ```

-FOR Q3B
+FOR Q3D
-The fact that the relative error for both GENP and GEPP is very close to machine epsilon indicates that the matrix is well-conditioned and the solutions are accurate to within the machine precision.
+In this example, d(1) is still very small, but we have also made a(1) small.
+I notice that the error bound is much larger than in other iterations of this question, meaning that the matrix is much more ill-conditioned.

-Since GEPP and GENP produce the same results (the numbers are so close that they are rounded to 1), we are sure that their function implementations are correct.
+The relative error for GENP is still larger than the error bound, which means that the error is not due to the round-off error (epsilon).
+Instead, it is due to the large relative error between the exact solution and the computed solution.

-However, we can see that the relative error for GENP is slightly larger than that for GEPP.
-This is because GEPP uses partial pivoting to ensure numerical stability, which can sometimes lead to a slightly smaller relative error for the solution.
-Since both relative erorrs are smaller than the error bound, we can conclude that both methods performed well for this particular matrix.
+Since the relative error for GEPP is much smaller than the error bound, we can conclude that GEPP is more accurate than GENP at performing computations on this matrix.